legospacy/legospacy.github.io/_drafts/lua-irc-engine.md

 # Conclusion
 The final issue is that I don't actually use IRC Engine myself right now, and I haven't for most of its existence.
-I don't maintain any bots anymore, and I've kinda lost interest (for now, at least).
+I don't maintain any bots anymore, and I've kinda lost interest.

 I wish I could start again with what I've learned, especially making good use of major version zero to really make sure I'm happy with everything (and not break SemVer, as I've done a few times).